autistic-symposium/autistic-cypherpunk-toolkit/README.md

 *"ERC721 is a standard for representing ownership of non-fungible tokens, that is, where each token is unique."*

 * [EIP-721: ERC-721 Non-Fungible Token Standard](https://eips.ethereum.org/EIPS/eip-721).
-* The "ERC721 Metadata JSON Schema":
+* The ERC721 metadata JSON schema:

 ```
 {